nus-cs1010/2324-s1/docs/unix.md

 This would change the permission from `-rw-rw-rw-` to `-rwxrwxrwx`, or from `-rwxr--r--` to `rwxr-xr-x`, and so on.
 You get the idea.

 Another way to change the permission is to set the permission directly, instead of adding with `+` and removing with `-`.
-To do this, one convenient way is to treat the permission for each class of user as a 3-bit binary number between 0 to 7.
+To do this, one convenient way is to treat the permission for each class of user as a 3-bit binary number between 0 and 7.
 So, `rwx` is 7, `rw-` is 6, `-w-` is 2, `---` is 0, etc.

 To set the permission of a file to `-r--r--r--` (readable by everyone), run: